jarlsondre/tdt4258-low-level-programming/README.md

-# TDT4258 Low Level Programming
+# TDT4258 - Low Level Programming

-This is the work I have done in Low Level Programming, a course at NTNU.
+My solutions to the assignments in TDT4258, fall 2021.